Last Updated on September 29, 2024 by Bonnie

 This process would be a lot easier if we didn’t live in a condo in a downtown area.
 Still, an easy start to a long summer road trip is not a bad thing.

-We stayed at the I-24 Campground just south of Nashville and that was a good spot for one night.
+We stayed at the Nashville I-24 Campground just south of the city and that was a good spot for one night.
 The campground itself is reasonably nice, though there did seem to be a good number of long-term or permanent residents.
 Overall, there did not seem to be too much junk piled up, though, so it really wasn’t too bad.

 This was good for an overnight stay and we would certainly stay here again.
 I doubt it is anywhere we would stay for more than a night or two, though.
 If you are looking for a place to stay for several nights in Nashville, we recommend Nashville Shores.